mattepuffo/MPScreenshot/README.md

 # MPScreenshot
-Java Screenshot
+Java Screenshots

-Simple program written in Java to take screenshots of the screen.
+Simple program written in Java, to run the screen screenshots.

-Three possibilities are available:
+Three modes available:
-- Auto mode (to screen)
+- Auto mode (the whole screen)
-- Manual mode (choose size)
+- manual mode (by choosing the size and coordinates)
-- Manual mode (choose size with mouse)
+- manual mode (choosing the size with the mouse)

-NetBeans project files are included.